kaustubhsridhar/kaustubhsridhar_old.github.io/_posts/2022-02-22-Hidden-Pytorch-Gems.md

 Backward hooks are called during the backward pass.
 These can help save or manipulate gradients (eg. gradient clipping).

 Tqdm is a great progress bar tool.
 More [https://adamoudad.github.io/posts/progress_bar_with_tqdm/](here).

+A simple blog on training a VAE [https://avandekleut.github.io/vae/](here).